turgu1/esp32-oberon-compiler/doc/Users Guide.md

 An ESP32 Oberon program requires runtime support.
 The compiler is supplied with many files that you can find in the lib folder:

 - An application startup function that is called by the ESP32 bootstrap once the application has been loaded in memory.
 It is located in `lib/init/init.S`.
 This file contains many include instructions to add the other pieces of code present in the same folder.
-These files supply support for interupts management and floating-point divide and square-toot functions.
+These files supply support for interupts management and floating-point divide and square-root functions.

 - A Linker Script file that supply memory mapping information to the linker.
 It is located in `lib/ld/esp32.ld`.